 Reinforcing music as a throughline that connects us all, the new works of ROCO’s next season serve as a vehicle for our living composers to express concerns around timely and impactful topics.
 In partnership with orchestras across the world, we are thrilled to be premiering eight new commissions, focusing on common threads of environmental awareness, human rights, and the scarcity of time.

-Maxime Goulet’s Ice Storm Symphony, based on the great Canadian ice storm of 1998, will open The Albert and Margaret Alkek Foundation In Concert Series, along with Marcus Maroney’s commission OK, Goodbye for flute, viola d’amore, and chamber orchestra, Also in the fall, we’ll present Mark Adamo’s cello concerto entitled Last Year, in which each movement portrays one of the four seasons.
+The first movement of Maxime Goulet’s Ice Storm Symphony, based on the great Canadian ice storm of 1998, will open The Albert and Margaret Alkek Foundation In Concert Series at The Church of St. John the Divine, along with Marcus Maroney’s commission OK, Goodbye for flute, viola d’amore, and chamber orchestra, Also in the fall, we’ll present Mark Adamo’s cello concerto entitled Last Year, in which each movement portrays one of the four seasons.

 Kicking off our spring performances, we’ll premiere Earth by Aaron Jay Kernis—reflecting on the climate crisis through vignettes of a farmer’s life—created in collaboration with poet and agricultural researcher Kai Hoffman-Krull, and featuring tenor Nicholas Phan.
 In this concert, we’ll also present a moving new work by Leanna Primiani honoring survivors of human trafficking, accompanied by portraits, to mirror Mussorgsky’s Pictures at Exhibition.